zachariah-mayfield/HashiCorp_Vault/README.md

-# HashiCorp Vault community edition in server mode using postgresql for persistent storage
+## HashiCorp Vault community edition in server mode using postgresql for persistent storage inside off a Docker Container.
 - Vault (Community Edition) using:
 - Docker Compose
 - PostgreSQL as persistent backend
 - Automated initialization and unseal
+- PGadmin for learning

-## How to Run:
+### How to Run:
 - To run this Application all you need to do is clone this repository, set up your .env file, and then chmod +x ~/GitHub/Main/HashiCorp_Vault/Scripts/Run_HashiCorp_Vault_Application.sh and then run that shell script.

-## About Section:
+### About Section:
 - I have containerized Hashicorp Vault.
 I have created 3 Docker Containers. vault_server, vault_postgres, and vault_pgadmin.
 I created a docker-compose.yml and 3 Dockerfile files to run all of this.
 I created many shell scripts to do everything including preforming  the initialization and unseal of the vault server.
 I created sql and hcl templates to incorporate a ,env file for var secrets.
 I have also wrote a ReadMe file and more documentation in the documentation folder. and all of this run from a python virtual environmment.
 This app is portable and persistent once setup.
 This is the first commit after getting everything set up and running correctly.
 I will add more later.

-## HashiCorp_Vault
-- HashiCorp Vault Community Edition Server Mode -

-## Stop and Rebuild containers:
+### Stop and Rebuild containers:
 ```bash
 # bash
 # Docker List Volumes